moebiussurfing/ofxSurfingImGui/README.md

 <br>

 ## OVERVIEW
-- Bundled batteries for your OF Apps.
+- Bundled batteries for your full OF Apps.
 - ofParameter Widgets.
-- Layout and Style helpers.
+- Layout and Style Helpers.
 - Useful Modules/Systems.
-- Workflow Engines.
+- Workflow Engines for the final user.

 ## FEATURES
 - **ofParameter Helpers**: